VephoVandenberg/DataAcquisitionSystem/README.md

 Projects was written using C++ and Qt for a better overall performance. report csv files were constructed with Python, filterning output ot utils.
 Also app requires both versions of python 2.x and 3.x for volatility and python scripts correspondingly.

 # Requirements
 In order to have a proper work of the program.
 You have to clone [LiME](https://github.com/504ensicsLabs/LiME) and [Volatility](https://github.com/volatilityfoundation/volatility) to /opt/.
+You have to launch project from the project directory that means you should perform cd to projectPath.
+And launch the app out there ./build/UniversityProject.